-When thinking about what makes a really outstanding read aloud, I asked people on my Facebook page to chime in their THEIR ideas about what makes a really good one.
+When thinking about what makes really outstanding read aloud, I asked people on my Facebook page to chime in with THEIR ideas about what makes a really good one.
 Let’s see if you agree!

 An amazing read aloud, hooks them in the beginning and keeps them hooked by relating to their lives and giving them great imagery!
 (Jenn, 4th grade, from CA)

 When it’s a beautiful read!
-I tell my students that books are like music, and different for everyone, and som books just feel good to yoru brain like some music speaks to some of us.
-So I love to read them books that I really love to hear read.
-On of my favorites is “Savvy” by Ingrid Law. (@kategraym on IG)
+I tell my students that books are like music, and different for everyone, and some books just feel good to your brain like some music speaks to some of us.
+So I love to read them books that I really love to hear read. (@kategraym on IG)

 On IG, @adventurasinamath says, “I love read alouds that have strong main characters that show them life through another person’s point of view.
-I like a variety of characters such as: strong girls/femails (Esperanza Rising, True Confessions of Charlotte Doyle), boys dealing with emotions (Wonder, Stone Fox, There’s a Boy in the Girls Bathroom), and characters in tough situations (again Stone Fox, again True Confessions of Charlotte Doyle, Numer the Stars).
+I like a variety of characters such as: strong girls/females (Esperanza Rising, True Confessions of Charlotte Doyle), boys dealing with emotions (Wonder, Stone Fox…), and characters in tough situations (again Stone Fox, again True Confessions of Charlotte Doyle, Number the Stars).

 For me, I have different “types” of read alouds.
 I often use pictures books for “teachable moments” and mentor texts.
 I may even read these books more than one time…once for the story, and then again to “study”.
 Often I will read them the FIRST time without showing my students the illustrations so they can practice “seeing” the story…then they confirm their ideas in a second read.